kddubey/nn/README.md

 # nn
-Neural network training and inference using only NumPy
+Neural network training and inference using only NumPy, vectorized